appearancelab/appearancelab/index.md

   order: 0
 ---

-# The Psychophysics of Appearance Laboratory

 <p style="text-align:center;">
   Investigating appearance and performance in vision and cognition.
 </p>

 {% include section.html %}

-## Highlights

 {%- comment -%}